Course syllabus for Psychological Treatment, Including Psychotherapy

 a) oral examination, is graded U or G

-b) compulsory seminars/ workshops according to schedule
+b) own preparations for and active participation in compulsory seminars/ clinical skills training according to schedule

 The module is graded U or G. The grade G requires G on examination a, as well as fulfillment of compulsory course elements according to instructions.